Thursday, December 31, 1903

 to know she is fine.
 The messenger

-says he was given May's letter by a clerk at a
+says he was given the letter by a clerk at a

 hotel near the Grand Trunk depot on Brush Street.
 The